 The Tennessee Valley Pride Advocate is the local gay newsletter for Chattanooga.
 Look here for news about the latest Chattanooga Gay Pride Festival in early October.

-See Chattanooga ONStage for performances at the Community Theatre, the Tivoli Theatre and Memorial Auditorium, among other entertainment venues.
+See Tivoli website for performances at the Tivoli Theatre, the Walker Theatre, and Memorial Auditorium.

 See a list of local businesses with locations and contact information at our map & listings tab.